Co-founder and Head of Land and Partnerships

 Paul provides a focus on new business opportunities and the management of our partnerships with landowners.

-He is a chartered town planner (MRTPI) and a chartered surveyor (MRICS) and is also a Fellow of the Royal Geographical Society and the Royal Asiatic Society and is a committee member of the Cambridge University Land Society and the International Planning History Society.
+Paul is a chartered town planner (MRTPI) and a chartered surveyor (MRICS) and is also a Fellow of the Royal Geographical Society and the Royal Asiatic Society.
+Paul is also a member of the Cambridge University Land Society and the International Planning History Society.

 Hi, I'm Paul.